Trust (law): English common law

-Roman law had a well-developed concept of the trust (fideicommissum) in terms of "testamentary trusts" created by wills but never developed the concept of the inter vivos (living) trusts which apply while the creator lives.
-This was created by later common law jurisdictions.
-Personal trust law developed in England during the 12th and 13th centuries.
-In medieval English trust law, the settlor was known as the feoffor to uses, while the trustee was known as the feoffee to uses, and the beneficiary was known as the cestui que use, or cestui que trust.

 Legal historians believe that inter vivos trusts were first developed for the benefit of Franciscan friars, who were forbidden to own any sort of property.
 Benefactors would convey land for the use of the friars to a suitable local person (the feoffee) to hold legal fee simple title, while promising to allow the friars to live on and receive the profits of the land.
 However the feoffee had no legal obligations to the beneficiary in English common law, so after the death of the feoffor, there was no one to enforce the promises made by the feoffee or his ancestor.
 However, disgruntled beneficiaries could petition the King's Lord Chancellor.
 The Lord Chancellor could decide a case as "keeper of the king's conscience" (also known as the principle of equity in English law).
 After the chancellor began to consistently enforce the promises of feoffees, uses developed into a popular means for circumventing primogeniture and feudal death taxes.

 As the proliferation of uses impacted tax revenue and complicated land sales, King Henry VIII pressured parliament to pass the Statute of Uses in 1535, which purported to abolish uses by "executing" them.
 This transferred title from the feoffee to the beneficiary.
 However, lawyers and judges soon found holes in the statute and courts held that the statute did not apply if the feoffee had active duties to perform.
 The courts began to refer to these title holders with active duties to manage the property as "trustees" of a "trust" in place of the medieval terminology.